-The Cathedral of St. Peter and Paul, which origins date back to the 11th century, sits atop Petrov hill and is one of the most noticeable symbols of Brno.
+The Cathedral of St. Peter and Paul dates back to the 11th century.
+It sits atop Petrov hill and is one of the most noticeable symbols of Brno.

 The cathedral, which started as a Romanesque chapel, has undergone several transformations over the years.
 After being damaged by war the cathedral was rebuilt over the years and currently has a Gothic Revival style exterior and a Baroque interior.
 Its most noticeable feature, the two 84 meter high clock towers from which bells toll each day at 11:00 am rather than noon, were added in the early 1900s.

-Entry, unlike many cathedrals in Europe, is totally free.
+Entry, unlike many cathedrals in Europe, is totally free to enter.
 The cathedral is open to all from Monday to Saturday from 8:15 am – 6:30 pm and on Sunday from 7:00 am – 6:30 pm except during mass, funerals, or weddings.

 Villa Tugendhat is the only modern building in the Czech Republic on the UNESCO World Heritage Sites list.
 The inclusion on the list is well deserved both because of its historic and architectural importance.

 The former home to Greta and Friz Tugendhat was built in 1930 and designed by architect Ludwig Mies van der Rohe.
-The villa was a monument to modern design and technology at the time and is still an impressive spectacle.
+The villa was a monument to modern design and technology at the time.
+Even today, it’s an impressive spectacle.

 The Tugendhat family left the villa only eight years after its construction when they were forced to flee the country during WWII.
 Over time the home was used as apartments and offices for the Gestapo and the Soviet military.
-It was heavily damaged during WWII and eventually reconstructed to its original state, including exact furniture replicas, between 2010 and 2012.
-Additionally, the villa was the site where the signing of the agreement to divide Czechoslovakia into two independent countries in 1992 took place.
+It was heavily damaged during WWII and reconstructed to its original state, including exact furniture replicas, between 2010 and 2012.
+Additionally, the villa played host to the signing of the agreement to divide Czechoslovakia into two independent countries in 1992.

 Today the villa, which is owned by the government, is open to visitors for tours.
-Advanced reservations are required to visit Villa Tugendhat and because it’s one of the best things to do in Brno they usually fill up a full 3-4 months in advance so book your space the moment you know you’ll be visiting the city.
+Advanced reservations are required to visit Villa Tugendhat.
+Since it’s one of the best things to do in Brno they usually fill up a full 3-4 months in advance!
+So book your space the moment you know you’ll be visiting the city.

 For a truly spectacular experience a hot air balloon ride over Brno on a clear and sunny day is a must.
 There is no better company to transport you one kilometer over Brno than Balon.cz.

-Their fantastic pilot and crew can take up to ten people at a time on a flight that lasts about an hour and floats over the center and outskirts of the city.
-Once you land safely they’ll even treat you to a glass or two of bubbly (called Sekt in Czech) and a baptism ritual to memorialize your first hot air balloon ride.
+Their fantastic pilot and crew can take up to ten people at a time on a flight.
+They last about an hour and float over the center and outskirts of the city.
+Once you land safely they’ll even treat you to a glass or two of bubbly (called Sekt in Czech).
+Plus, there’s a baptism ritual to memorialize your first hot air balloon ride.

 We’ve been living in the Czech Republic for a few years now and are quite accustom to Czech nightlife.
-Throwing back a few drinks at the local pub every night is common, however, Brno nightlife feels pretty extreme.
-Walk around the city center on a Monday night and you’ll start to question whether you’ve gotten your days mixed up because every night here feels like a Friday night.
+Throwing back a few drinks at the local pub every night is common.
+However, Brno nightlife feels pretty extreme.
+Walk around the city center on a Monday night and you’ll start to question whether you’ve gotten your days mixed up.
+Every night here feels like a Friday night in Brno.

 How does anyone in Brno get anything accomplished during daylight hours?
-It’s a mystery we don’t really care to focus on, because we’re too distracted by all their amazing bars.
+It’s a mystery, and we don’t really care to focus on that.
+We’re too distracted by all their amazing bars.
+Visiting them should be on everyone list of things to do in Brno.
 Here are some of our favorites.

-Bar, který neexistuje – The name means “the bar that doesn’t exist” and ironically it’s one of the most well known bars in all of Brno.
+The name means “the bar that doesn’t exist”.
+Ironically it’s one of the most well known bars in Brno.
 The stunning interior was intentionally designed to make patrons feel like they stepped through a time warp and landed right in the middle of Manhattan.
 Drinks are innovative, service is spectacular, the view is stunning, and the food is pretty good too.
 It’s a must visit destination in Brno.

-Super Panda Circus – Super Panda Circus has a big reputation, and if you’ve read anything about Brno chances are you’ve heard of this bar.
+Super Panda Circus has a big reputation!
+So, if you’ve read anything about Brno chances are you’ve heard of this bar.
 There is a lot of buzz around it and it’s pretty well deserved.
 Central Europe isn’t exactly the best place to get innovative and exceptional cocktails but Super Panda Circus hits the mark.
-Additionally, the decor is quite special to say the least, and seems like whoever designed it was recounting an acid trip from his or her youth.
-You really can’t leave Brno without trying it at least once.
+Additionally, the decor is quite special to say the least.
+It seems like whoever designed it was recounting an acid trip from their youth.
+So, you really can’t leave Brno without trying it at least once.
 Tip: Roll the dice at the bar.
 Trust us, you’ll be happy you did.

-Whiskey Bar – Anyone and everyone who has a taste for Whiskey should head straight to this bar.
-It has the best Irish, Scotch, and even Japanese whiskeys to choose from as well as a number of tempting whiskey cocktails on the menu.
-For the best service we experienced in Brno, superior drinks, and lovely food head to Whiskey Bar.
+Anyone and everyone who has a taste for Whiskey should head straight to this bar.
+It has the best Irish, Scotch, and even Japanese whiskeys to choose from.
+Plus, there are a number of tempting whiskey cocktails on the menu.
+So, for the best service we experienced in Brno, superior drinks, and lovely food head to Whiskey Bar.

-Rum Bar – Fancy yourself a rum cocktail?
+Fancy yourself a rum cocktail?
 Then Rum Bar is for you.
-This bar has hundreds of different rums on offer, but don’t worry the friendly staff is there to help you choose the one that’s right for you!
+This bar has hundreds of different rums on offer.
+Don’t know your rum from your Malibu from your Mount Gay?
+Don’t worry!
+The friendly staff is there to help you choose one that’s right for you!

-Výčep Na Stojáka – A night out in the Czech Republic without having at least a few beers isn’t really a night out.
-For a lively atmosphere and nice brews Výčep Na Stojáka (which means standing pub in Czech) is the perfect place for a few pints.
+A night out in the Czech Republic without having at least a few beers isn’t really a night out.
+So, for a lively atmosphere and nice brews Výčep Na Stojáka (which means standing pub in Czech).
+It’s the perfect place for a few pints.
 Plus, it’s located in St. James Square, one of the hubs of nightlife in Brno.

 Things to Do in Brno – Sample Brno’s Best Restaurants

-4Pokoje – This funky restaurant, bar, club, meeting space, and whatever else you might imagine kinda establishment serves breakfast, lunch, and dinner to the ultra cool crowd of Brno.
-But don’t be intimidated, everyone is welcomed by the friendly staff, and you’ll be very happy you decided to visit.
+4Pokoje is a funky restaurant, bar, club, meeting space, and whatever else you might imagine kinda establishment.
+It serves breakfast, lunch, and dinner to the ultra cool crowd of Brno.
+Don’t be intimidated!
+Everyone is welcome and the staff is friendly.
+You’ll be very happy you decided to visit.
 Food and drinks are both excellent and will leave you feeling very, very happy.

-PAVILLON Restaurant – A four star dining experience in a unique functionalist style restaurant awaits at PAVILLON.
+PAVILLON Restaurant is a four star dining experience in a unique functionalist style restaurant.
 The restaurant offers superior cuisine from locally sourced and seasonal ingredients.
 Diners can choose from either the a la carte menu or the multi-course tasting menu.
 We highly suggest the five course tasting menu with wine pairing.
 At just under $70 USD, it’s a steal.
 Also, PAVILLON can easily accommodate those with dietary restrictions like vegans, vegetarians, or those with gluten intolerances.

-Cafe Pilat – Located inside the Capuchin Monastery, this restaurant serves Mediterranean inspired cuisine in a beautifully decorated setting.
+Cafe Pilat is located inside the Capuchin Monastery.
+This restaurant serves Mediterranean inspired cuisine in a beautifully decorated setting.
 Tip: Grab one of the reclining booths in the corner, take off your shoes, order some falafel or hummus, and local Moravian wine for a long and relaxed lunch.

-Forky’s – If you’re vegan and visiting Brno, Forky’s is a must.
-This cute bistro serves burgers, buddha bowls, fish’n’chips, and desserts.
+Forky’s is the place to head if you’re vegan and visiting Brno.
+This cute, 100% plant based bistro serves burgers, buddha bowls, fish’n’chips, and desserts.
 Everything is made with love and a respect for life.

 Things to Do in Brno – Grab a Coffee and Do Some People Watching